 Sept.
 30, 2019

-BATON ROUGE - LSU Digital & Continuing Education, or DCE, received the Award of Excellence in the Post-Secondary Continuing Education category by the Greater Baton Rouge Industry Alliance Inc., or GBRIA, at its 12th Annual Craft Workforce Development Awards banquet.
+BATON ROUGE - LSU Online & Continuing Education, or DCE, received the Award of Excellence in the Post-Secondary Continuing Education category by the Greater Baton Rouge Industry Alliance Inc., or GBRIA, at its 12th Annual Craft Workforce Development Awards banquet.
 Over 400 guests attended the event to celebrate 25 contractors, 17 high schools, five post-secondary institutions and more.
 Lisa Verma, senior director of professional development at LSU DCE, accepted the award.

-“LSU Digital & Continuing Education has been educating the community and beyond for over 95 years.
+“LSU Online & Continuing Education has been educating the community and beyond for over 95 years.
 Our award-winning programs would not be possible without the organizations and individuals who look to LSU for high-quality learning opportunities for workforce training or professional development,” Verma said.
 “We are honored to have our partner, Turner Industries, nominate us for the GBRIA award but—more importantly—for giving us the opportunity to provide workforce development courses and training programs since 2000.”

 LSU DCE partners that also received awards: